albin-mema/Riva_elixir/docs/SUPERADMIN_IMPLEMENTATION.md

 4. **Activity Monitoring**: Monitor superadmin activity logs

 ### Data Access Guidelines
-1. **Purpose-Driven**: Access data only for legitimate business purposes
+1. **Purpose-Driven**: Access data only for legitimate operational purposes
 2. **Minimal Access**: Access only the data necessary for the task
 3. **Documentation**: Document the reason for data access
 4. **Time-Limited**: Limit access duration when possible